mohammad-taheri1/minimalgram-v2-fullstack/README.md

 - [x] protecting `main` branch
 - [x] guest can see all public posts
+- [] guest can searh for a category and see it's posts
 - [x] guest can see all users profiles
 - [x] guest can signup
 - [x] guest can login
-- [] user can see additional infos on his/her profile
+- [ ] user can see additional infos on his/her profile
-- [] user can create a post
+- [ ] user can create a post